TheSkyentist/GELATO/README.md

 **What are the units?**

-*As long as your RegionWidth, line Wavelengths, and spectrum wavelengths are all in the same units, the fitting will work.
-Dispersions are given in km/s.
+*RegiondWidths and LineDataWidths are quoted velocity space and are given in km/s.
 The units in plotting can be changed in the Plotting.py file.*

 **Do you mean velocity offsets, not redshifts?**